sdingcn/closure/README.md

         | <var>
 ```

-There are two types of objects: closure, integer.
+There are three types of objects: closure, integer, void (with only one value obtainable by calling `void`).
 All objects are immutable.

 All variables are pointers pointing to locations of objects in a globally-maintained resizable array.
 Binding a variable to another variable only copies the address.
-Garbage collection compress this array and can only be triggered by the call to `gc`.
+Garbage collection compress the global array and can only be triggered by calling `gc`.

 All functions are closures (including built-in ones, which are closures with the empty environment).

 The evaluation order of `letrec` bindings, function calls, and sequence, is left-to-right.

-You can implement lists using closures (illustrated below in the example).

 The full semantic reference is the interpreter itself.